19 FAQs people ask about rent reviews

 Typically, the landlord will inform you of the proposed new rent.
 You will, however, have the opportunity to object if you feel that the new rent is unreasonable (see 11).
 In cases of dispute there are often arrangements for a referral to an independent expert or to arbitration (see 15).

-10. How much notice will I be given of the new rent?
+10. How much notice will I be given of the new rent on a leased property?

 The lease will usually specify what notice you must be given of any rent review.
 Typically, the landlord is required to give you three months' written notice.